W1AE/OCC/README.md

 * Fine-tuned ResNet-50 features: [Res50_C256](https://drive.google.com/open?id=104hhcvC20s4sp0J7TYRRM6VK51a6d83v)
 * Fine-tuned InceptionNet-v3 features: [Incv3_C256](https://drive.google.com/open?id=1XIHncWSHRH97TDtxCj2-QvR2KjubMXNh)
 * Source code for Caltech-256: The file will be made public after acceptance of the manuscript (if decided so).

+## Dependancies
+* Matlab version 2020a,
+* A workstation with a 256GB memory and an E5-2650 processor.